 How long have you been in your practice?

 Just over a year now.
 I joined in November 2011 and became fully qualified in June 2012.

 What sort of treatments does your practice do?

-How are staff treated within the practices?
+How are staff treated within the practice?

 What advice would you give to dental nurses who may not be happy in their jobs?